nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * New types of fields (such as `Date`) needs to be able to be correctly parsed.
     * Invalid creation of entities need to be forbidden by doing extensive checking on the values given.
   * Extensive testing for the new commands, to ensure that they work as intended.
-* Addition of limitations and validations for `AddressBook`'s original operations (Effort required: 3 / 5)
+* Addition of limitations and validations for `AB3`'s original operations (Effort required: 3 / 5)
   * To prevent incorrect edits to the data in CHIM, additional validations and limitations were added to it.
     These limitations came as a result of our rigorous testing of the system, to ensure that every operation performed in `CHIM` will lead to a valid final state.